Gothic-Modding-Community/gmc/docs/zengin/scripts/classes/c_info.md

 Enhanced Info Manager (implemented using Ikarus and LeGo) adds tons of customizations and additional features to dialogues.
 More information can be found in the [AFSP Enhanced Information Manager article](../extenders/afsp/index.md).

 ## zMultilogue
-[zMultilogue](../../union/plugins/zmultilogue.md) union plugin implements a Multi-NPC dialogue system similar to LeGo's [Trialoge](../extenders/lego/applications/trialoge.md) package.
+[zMultilogue](../../union/plugins/zmultilogue.md) union plugin implements a Multi-NPC dialog system similar to LeGo's [Trialoge](../extenders/lego/applications/trialoge.md) package.